fnash/graphql-on-rest-bundle/README.md

 # GraphqlOnRestBundle
-Build a GraphQL API to automate HTTP calls.
+Main goal: Write a graphQL query, it will navigate your (Rest + JSON-LD) server and do the HTTP calls for you.

-This is a Symfony bundle based on top of webonyx/graphql-php.
+This Symfony bundle lets you build a GraphQL layer to automate HTTP calls to an API Platform based server (JSON-LD + REST).
-It lets you build a GraphQL layer for an API Platform based server (JSON-LD + REST)
+It is built on top of webonyx/graphql-php.

 Includes
 ============